While it is possible to install Anbox Cloud on a single machine, you usually want to distribute the load over several machines in a cluster.

 LXD auto scaling

 Different use cases for Anbox Cloud require elasticity of the LXD cluster to deal with dynamic user demand throughout a certain time period.
 This involves increasing the number of nodes of the LXD cluster when demand increases and reducing the number of nodes when demand decreases.
-As Anbox Cloud provides fine grained capacity planning to have tight control over how many users / containers are running on a single node, the driving factor for an auto scaling implementation cannot be deduced from CPU, memory or GPU load but from the planned capacity of the currently available nodes in the cluster.
+As Anbox Cloud provides fine-grained capacity management to have tight control over how many users / containers are running on a single node, the driving factor for an auto scaling implementation cannot be deduced from CPU, memory or GPU load but from the planned capacity of the currently available nodes in the cluster.

-The current release of Anbox Cloud has no builtin auto scaling implementation but comes with all needed primitives to build one.
+The current release of Anbox Cloud has no built-in auto scaling implementation but comes with all needed primitives to build one.
 In a future version, Anbox Cloud will provide an auto scaling framework that will simplify various aspects of an implementation.